Battle of the Pusan Perimeter: Carpet bombing

 In the mountains northeast of Waegwan, the ROK 1st Division continued to suffer from KPA attacks throughout mid-August.
 KPA pressure against the division never ceased for long.
 US planners believed the main KPA attack would come from the west, and so it massed its forces to the west of Taegu.
 It mistakenly believed up to 40,000 KPA troops were near Taegu.
 This number was above the actual troop numbers for the KPA, which had only 70,000 men along the entire perimeter.

-On August 14, General MacArthur ordered the carpet bombing of a 27 sqmi rectangular area on the west side of the Naktong River opposite the ROK 1st Division.
+On August 14, MacArthur ordered the carpet bombing of a 27 sqmi rectangular area on the west side of the Naktong River opposite the ROKA 1st Division.
 On August 16, bombers dropped approximately 960 tons of bombs on the area.
 The attack required the entire FEAF bombing component, and comprised the largest USAF operation since the Battle of Normandy in World War II.

 Information obtained later from KPA prisoners revealed the divisions the Far East Command thought to be still west of the Naktong had already crossed to the east side and were not in the bombed area.
 No evidence was found that the bombing killed a single North Korean soldier.
 However, the bombing appeared to have destroyed a significant number of KPA artillery batteries, as artillery fire on UN positions waned substantially following the mission.
 The UN ground and air commanders opposed future massive carpet bombing attacks unless there was precise information on an enemy concentration and the situation was critical.
 Instead, they recommended fighter-bombers and dive bombers would better support ground forces.